wicksy/laptop-build/README.md

 Tested on the following:

+* Dell Inspiron running Ubuntu 16.04 (tested with Ansible only)
-* Dell Inspiron running Ubuntu 15
+* Dell Inspiron running Ubuntu 15.10 (tested with Salt/Ansible)
-* Dell Inspiron running Ubuntu 14
+* Dell Inspiron running Ubuntu 14.04 (tested with Salt only)
+* Samsung Q45 running Ubuntu 14.04 (32-bit) (tested with Ansible only)

 #### Installation